ubccr/xdmod/user_manual_builder/Metric_Explorer.rst

    You can interact with a data series context menu by clicking on its respective legend entry.

 For Metric Explorer charts, the zoom level of the plot is reset differently than the other tabs.
-The zoom level can be reset through either data series or chart context menus.
+The zoom level can be reset through either the data series or chart context menus.
 To access these menus you must either click on a data point or an empty space in the plot, respectively.

 .. figure:: media/metric_explorer_reset_zoom.png